lau-ont/EDA-Amazon-Bestseller-Books/README.md

 The aim of this analysis is to do an EDA, cleanup and visualization of a dataset about Amazon Best Sellers Books between 2009 and 2019.

-The data can be downloaded from this [link](https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019).
+The data can be downloaded from the link below.

 ## Some results
 ***